NCIP/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 The genes on the matrix are sorted by default on the number of cases with the gene having the highest number of cases at the top of the matrix.
 A user may choose to override this by dragging a gene label and dropping it above or below any other gene in order to customize their own gene groupings.

-Select ‘PTEN’ gene label and drag it below the gene labeled ‘EGFR’ as shown.
+Select 'PTEN' gene label and drag it below the gene labeled 'EGFR' as shown.
 When dragging a gene label, hover over EGFR such that the EGFR gene label would appear blue.

 [![Drag a gene row](./images/oncomatrix/16-drag-gene-row.png)](./images/oncomatrix/16-drag-gene-row.png 'Click to see the full image.')